All Episodes

 All right.

-Um not that I think that that should be the litmus test for anybody or anything.
+Not that I think that that should be the litmus test for anybody or anything.

+I've got to imagine they're going to try and frame this as Roe v.
 Wade, but you know, Amy Barrett, for example, says, yeah, it's pretty unlikely that the court will ever overturn Roe v.
+Wade as curbed by a Planned Parenthood, the Casey case.

-Uh and they keep saying Trump needs to appeal more to suburban women, and she will do that.
+And they keep saying Trump needs to appeal more to suburban women, and she will do that.

-She's got a lot going for her.
+She's got a lot going for that Roe v.
+Wade argument.

-It stopped using it, doesn't mean anything anymore.
+It doesn't mean anything anymore.

-Everybody thinks, and I guess maybe it's the mob and the media, Joe, that that Roe v.
+Everybody thinks, and I guess maybe it's the mob and the media, Joe, that Roe v.
+Wade somehow means there'll be no more abortion.

 Right, it just goes back to the states, right?

-I I look at Gallup and their most recent poll on it, it's 48% or pro-choice, 48%, 46%, excuse me, pro-life.
+I looked at Gallup and their most recent poll on it.

 In other words, that's a dead heat.

-Uh so in terms of this somehow being an issue if it comes up during the nomination process, it it's not gonna move the needle either way, because the country is pretty much exactly split on the issue, and no one really believes uh to your point that the Supreme Court's gonna overrule uh Roe versus Wade.
+So in terms of this somehow being an issue, if it comes up during the nomination process, it's not going to move the needle either way because the country is pretty much exactly split on the issue.

-And it's not a big topic like it.
+And it's not a big topic.

-Maybe this were the 1996 election, this would be a big topic, but it's not now, clearly.
+Maybe if this were the 1996 election, this would be a big topic, but it's not now, clearly.

 I don't see a single state that would eliminate abortion.

-Uh Mark Simone, Joe Concha, thank you both.
+Mark Simone, Joe Concha, thank you both.

-Uh Steve, Pennsylvania, boy, do we need your state of Pennsylvania in 42 days?
+Steve, Pennsylvania, boy, do we need your state of Pennsylvania in 42 days?

 And Joe did say a number of times he'd end fracking in case people in Pennsylvania are listening.